| |

 A research study from The Ohio State University found that parents who read 5 books a day with their child prior to entering kindergarten were exposed to about 1.4 million more words than children who were never read to.

-As you read to your child, you can ask them thought-provoking questions to make it more of an active and engaging activity.
+As you read to your child, you can ask them thought-provoking questions to make it an active and engaging activity.
 By asking these stimulating questions you are helping your child to develop hypothesizing, analyzing, and problem-solving skills.

 Remember…

 Children have a natural inclination to play.
 We must lean into this instinct to help our children develop to their maximum potential.
-Implementing any of these cognitive activities for toddlers into your daily routine will help set them up for success down the road.

 Similar Posts